GonzalesRav/GonzalesRav/README.md

 - 🔭 I’m currently working on Burguer Queen 🍔, an Angular web App.
 - 🌱 I’m currently learning Typescript.
 - 😄 Any pronouns. 🧑🏻‍💻
-- ⚡ Fun fact: I'm also a geographer obssessed with Fungus and mu-shroom cultivation.🍄
+- ⚡ Fun fact: I'm also a geographer obsessed with Fungus and mu-shroom cultivation.🍄

 ## 🌐 Socials: